rainbow fabric under sewing machine

 • Low Recovery (over time)

-Things to Make from Rayon Spandex:
+What to Make with Rayon Spandex

 • Underwear